Prompt-aligned Gradient for Prompt Tuning: Introduction

-Following CLIP~\cite{CLIP}, CoOp~\cite{COOP} and CoCoOp~\cite{cocoop}, we evaluate our ProGrad under the few-shot learning and base-to-new generalization settings over 11 image classification benchmark datasets, covering generic object classification, fine-grained image recognition, action classification, and domain generalization.
-In summary, our ProGrad achieves: 1) clear improvement compared to CoOp over all of the 11 datasets, especially for the 1-shot learning setting; 2) clear improvement on the harmonic mean of base-class and new-class accuracies on all 11 datasets compared to CoOp and 9 out of 11 datasets compared to CoCoOp, and 3) efficient training, \ie, 32.9$\times$ faster than CoCoOp while only 1.2$\times$ slower than CoOp.
+Following CLIP, CoOp and CoCoOp~\cite{cocoop}, we evaluate \texttt{ProGrad} under the few-shot learning, domain generalization, base-to-new generalization and cross-dataset transfer settings over 15 image classification benchmarks, covering generic object classification, fine-grained image recognition, action classification.
+In summary, our ProGrad achieves: 1) clear improvement compared to CoOp over all of the 11 datasets; 2) clear improvement on the harmonic mean of base and new classes accuracies on all 11 datasets compared to CoOp and CoCoOp, and 3) clear improvement on both the source and target datasets of the domain generalization.